On a smarter planet, we want to change the paradigm from react to anticipate

 There's a new breed of customers today.
 Empowered by technology, transparency and abundant information, they want to engage with companies on their own terms―when they want and how they want.
 To engage and keep these customers, organizations need a whole new integrated approach.
 There's no room for business and usual.

 Innovation comes from collaboration.
 And collaboration comes from everywhere.
 Firms that embrace the power of social technologies will unleash the productivity and innovation throughout the entire value chain—from employees to partners to suppliers to customers.

 Read more about Social Business.

 Smarter comes at a cost: hardware, programs, people to run them.
 Cloud computing offers multiple ways to reduce that cost through efficient use of resources.
-Utilising the cloud means not having to power idle equipment and being able to rethink and redistribute software quickly and easily.
-It also means a nimbler, more efficient organisation.
+Utilizing the cloud means not having to power idle equipment and being able to rethink and redistribute software quickly and easily.
+It also means a nimbler, more efficient organization.

 Read more about Cloud Computing.

 Even as storefronts had to adapt to the Internet, commerce is adapting to mobility.
 Armed with smartphones and tablets, consumers want to use those devices to browse, shop and pay.
 Today's leaders recognize that desire and are building mobile enterprises in response.

 In a slow growth environment, organizations must do more with less.
 To succeed, your organization must drive continuous and sustainable operational improvements to lower costs and reduce complexity.

 Even on a smarter planet there are risks: security, credit, market, operational, environmental and compliance risks...to name a few.
 With the right process and system improvements, leaders can identify, assess and monitor these risks to mitigate and prevent them.